 How Many Times Should I Bleach My Hair Blonde?

 Bleach hair blonde once or twice, depending on hair health.
-Once should be the limit to bleaching because it exposes hair to intense damage.
+One should be the limit to bleaching because it exposes hair to intense damage.
 Always let hair rest for weeks before bleaching it again.

 When bleaching hair, blonde is always the goal.
 However, going blonde for far many times can put the hair at many risks of harm.
 Bleaching hair blonde once would show hair dryness and brittleness, especially when hair is in naturally lousy condition.
 So, imagine bleaching it blonde again for the second, third, and nth time.
 The most important thing to consider is letting the hair rest before getting it bleached for another time.